Tiff-C/task-master/README.md

 ### The `env.py` doc

-To create the flask app you need to set up the environment, as the setup contains sensitive info the env.py has been added to `.gitignore`.
+To create the flask app you need to set up the environment, as the setup contains sensitive info `env.py` has been added to `.gitignore`.
 An example of the code can be seen below with the sensitive data removed.

 ```
 import os